Earl-Malasador-Parreno/Student-Grading-System-Java-1.0/README.md

 Step 4: Open applications related to java not in BlueJ (Instead use eclipse or any other java apps); NOTE: U need JDK in order to run java!

+Step 5: import "finals" folder

-Step 5: Run using GradesSystemApp.java
+Step 6: Run using GradesSystemApp.java